 - (a) Where management has not yet performed an assessment of the entity's ability to continue as a going concern, requesting management to make its assessment. - (b) Evaluating management's plans for future actions in relation to its going concern assessment, whether the outcome of these plans is likely to improve the situation and whether management's plans are feasible in the circumstances. - (c) Where the entity has prepared a cash flow forecast, and analysis of the forecast is a significant factor in considering the future outcome of events or conditions in the evaluation of management's plans for future action: - (i) Evaluating the reliability of the underlying data generated to prepare the forecast; and - (ii) Determining whether there is adequate support for the assumptions underlying the forecast. - (d) Considering whether any additional facts or information have become available since the date on which management made its assessment. - (e) Requesting written representations from management and, where appropriate, those charged with governance, regarding their plans for future actions and the feasibility of these plans. (paragraph 16) - 215.
 Section 110(1)(a) of the CU Act 1997, as amended, requires that the amounts to be included in the financial statements of a credit union are to be on the basis that the credit union shall be presumed to be carrying on business as a going concern.
 Under section 122(1) of the CU Act 1997, as amended, where the auditor has reason to believe that there exist circumstances which are likely to affect materially the ability of the credit union to fulfil its obligations to its members, or meet any of its obligations under that Act then the auditor shall report this in writing to the Central Bank without delay.
 More detailed guidance on the procedures to be followed in such circumstances is set out in the section of this Guidance Note addressing ISA (Ireland) 250B. - 216.
-In reviewing going concern, the auditor may consider the following areas, and others as considered appropriate, in addition to those set out in ISA (Ireland) 570: - capital adequacy and regulatory reserve ratios review of management's analysis and rationale for ensuring that the credit union is capable of maintaining adequate financial resources in excess of the minimum; - key assumptions underlying budgets and/or forecasts consideration of whether they appear appropriate in the circumstances.
-Key assumptions will normally include, but are not limited to, lending projections, investment performance, volume of new business and provision levels required; - liquidity indicators review of the credit union's liquidity management process for signs of undue deterioration; - loan to asset ratio; - inability to pay a dividend; - yields on investments;
+In obtaining sufficient appropriate audit evidence regarding and concluding on the appropriateness of management's use of the going concern basis of accounting in preparing the credit union's financial statements, areas that the auditor may consider include: - capital adequacy and regulatory reserve ratios review of management's analysis and rationale for ensuring that the credit union is capable of maintaining adequate financial resources in excess of the minimum; - key assumptions underlying budgets and/or forecasts consideration of whether they appear appropriate in the circumstances.
+Key assumptions will normally include, but are not limited to, lending projections, investment performance, volume of new business and provision levels required; - liquidity indicators review of the credit union's liquidity management process for signs of undue deterioration;

+- · loan to asset ratio;

+- · inability to pay a dividend;

+- yields on investments;

-- trends in lending volumes a marked decline in new lending volumes during the year or subsequently may indicate going concern difficulties; - yields on loans to members; - trends in loan defaults a significant increase in or excessive exposure to troubled industry sectors may indicate cause for concern; - frequency of breaches of lending limits; - cost to income ratio; - trends in levels of members' savings; - the strategic plan of the credit union; and - reputational and other indicators review of the financial press and other sources of market intelligence for evidence of deteriorating reputation, review of correspondence with the Central Bank.
+- trends in lending volumes a marked decline in new lending volumes during the year or subsequently may indicate going concern difficulties;

+- · yields on loans to members;

+- trends in loan defaults a significant increase in or excessive exposure to troubled industry sectors may indicate cause for concern;

+- · frequency of breaches of lending limits;

+- cost to income ratio;

+- · trends in levels of members' savings;

+- the strategic plan of the credit union;

+- reputational and other indicators review of the financial press and other sources of market intelligence for evidence of deteriorating reputation;

+- review of correspondence with the Central Bank; and

+- any restrictions imposed by the Central Bank.